 In September of 1967, the school opened in West Newton with seven students and ended the year with 28, as word about the program spread throughout the area.
 With enrollment approaching 50 three years later, the school moved to a property in Lincoln, once used by Massachusetts General Hospital as an extended care facility.
 The campus was formerly known as the ‘Storrow House’ and is located at 25 Baker Bridge Road in Lincoln.

-More than 45 years later, our school has 385 students in grades 1-9.
+More than 45 years later, our school has more than 400 students in grades 1-9.
 In the fall of 2010, we opened an additional campus located at 1841 Trapelo Road in Waltham, 3.1 miles from our Lincoln campus.
-Grades 1-5 are located on our Waltham campus and Grades 6-9 are located on our Lincoln campus.
+Grades 1-5 are located on our Waltham campus and Grades 6-8 are located on our Lincoln campus.
+In the Fall of 2017, we opened a new campus in Wayland, providing space for the Upper School (8th grade students new to Carroll and all 9th graders) as well as athletic fields for Middle and Upper School sports.